 11.)
 Don't be overly concerned with the best rent amount.
 More importantly, keep turnover to a minimum.
 Lost time is more valuable than a slightly higher rental amount.
 This money can never be recouped.
 One lost month can cost more than leaving the rent too low.

-Advertising, curb appeal, repairs, even some painting can all be done during the current lease.
+Advertising, curb appeal, repairs, and even some paint can all be done during the current lease.
 It should only take a day or two maximum for cleaning and painting once they leave.

 Play up the return of their deposit for super cleanliness at move-out.
 Remind your current tenant their lease ends August 31, not September 1.
 Your new lease should start September 1.